DataFire/Integrations/integrations/generated/google_proximitybeacon/README.md

 ### AttachmentInfo
 * AttachmentInfo `object`: A subset of attachment information served via the
   * data `string`: An opaque data container for client-provided data.
+  * maxDistanceMeters `number`: The distance away from the beacon at which this attachment should be
   * namespacedType `string`: Specifies what kind of attachment this is.
 Tells a client how to

 ### Beacon